Converting 97 Degrees Fahrenheit to Celsius: A full breakdown

 The Scientific Basis of Temperature Conversion

 The conversion formula isn't arbitrary; it's derived from the relationship between the Fahrenheit and Celsius scales.
-Both scales are based on the properties of water, specifically its freezing and boiling points.
-However, the size of the degrees and the zero points differ significantly.
-The formula mathematically adjusts for these differences to provide an accurate equivalent temperature.
+Now, both scales are based on the properties of water, specifically its freezing and boiling points.
+That said, the size of the degrees and the zero points differ significantly.
+Even so, the formula mathematically adjusts for these differences to provide an accurate equivalent temperature.
 The factor 5/9 represents the ratio between the size of a degree Celsius and a degree Fahrenheit.
 Subtracting 32 accounts for the difference in the zero points of the two scales.

 Practical Applications of Fahrenheit to Celsius Conversion